 Concrete use cases are described in chapter 2.

-Note: The VEC data format definition is explicitly not intended to be interpreted as a recommendation for the definition of the internal database structure of the one or other software tool.
+Note: The VEC data format definition is explicitly not intended to be interpreted as a recommendation for the definition of the internal database structure of software tools.

 Changes to preceding versions

+Between this Version (1.2) and the direct predecessor (Version 1.1) over 190 individual issues have been addressed.
 The following section lists the main subjects that have been changed, improved or added.
-A complete and detailed change history is available in the ECAD Wiki and in the issue tracking system.1.4
+A complete and detailed change history is available in the ECAD Wiki and in the issue tracking system.

+Changes that affect the resulting schema in an incompatible way are marked with a “X” in the last column.
+For more details on compatibility see Chapter 1.4.